 How do you become a lawyer?
 And what is the difference between a solicitor, barrister and lawyer?
 Get familiar with the qualifying process here.

-Traditionally there are two paths to becoming a lawyer: one leads to a legal career as a barrister; the other to a solicitor.
-The boundary between the two careers has become blurred over the years but they remain separate for now.
-Barristers and solicitors have some attributes in common but they require different professional qualifications and the people who practise in the different fields tend to show quite distinct skills and aptitudes.
+Traditionally there are three paths to becoming a lawyer: one leads to a legal career as a barrister (known as an advocate in Scotland), one to a solicitor and one to becoming a qualified legal executive.
+The boundary between the careers has become blurred over the years, but they remain separate for now.
 Follow the advice below to assess (honestly) which profession best suits your needs and ambitions before taking on the financial commitment of legal training.

 What is the difference between a solicitor, a barrister and a lawyer?

 The word lawyer is an umbrella term used to describe anyone advising clients on legal matters.
-In England and Wales, however, lawyers either qualify as ‘solicitors’ (employed by a firm) or self-employed ‘barristers’, based in a set of chambers (a collection of offices): each career route has a distinct path to qualification.
-Alternative employment options to being a solicitor in a law firm or a barrister in a set of chambers include working ‘in-house’ for a business or professional services firm (such as the BBC, National Grid or Vodafone), or being employed by the Government Legal Profession (GLP) or the Crown Prosecution Service (CPS) as a lawyer (and as a civil servant).
+Many lawyers work either as solicitors in private practice (employed by a firm) or as self-employed barristers based in a set of chambers – although other options to these traditional routes to qualification are becoming increasingly popular; some law students are choosing the flexibility of the Chartered Institute of Legal Executives (CILEX) route to qualification, allowing you to work and study side by side.
+Other alternative employment options include working ‘in-house’ for a business or professional services firm, or being employed as a Government Legal Profession (GLP) or Crown Prosecution Service (CPS) lawyer.

 What do lawyers do: solicitors?